Frequently Asked Questions

 What is the difference between the Performance and Design tracks?

 BUSTI believes in training total collaborative theatre artists.
 Therefore, the curriculum is designed to provide comprehensive experiences in performance and design to students in both tracks.
 All students take Voice & Speech, Movement, Stage Combat, Dramatic Literature, and Collaborative Theatre Ensemble, as well as ten master classes in all areas of theatre artistry.
 Performance track students take Acting and Singing classes while Design track students take Design and Stagecraft classes instead.
+Beyond that, the tracks are identical.

 Does BUSTI offer Musical Theatre training?